-Simone Arianne Biles, born in 1997 in Columbus, Ohio, is currently the most highly decorated of all American gymnasts.
-She has over 25 medals, both Olympic and World Championship, making her an Olympic record-breaker.
+Simone Biles, born in 1997 in Columbus, Ohio, is currently the most highly decorated gymnast.
+She has over 25 medals, both Olympic and World Championship, making her an Olympic record-breaker in USA gymnastics.
 But who is she?

-On a more personal level, Simone stands only four-feet, eight-inches tall.
+On a more personal level, Simone stands only four feet, eight inches tall.
 She enjoys spending time with her friends, shopping, reading, and history.
-In just a short time, she has become the most decorated female gymnast in history.
+In just a short time, she has become the most decorated medalist female gymnast in history.
 She has dual citizenship in both the United States and Belize and considers the latter a second home.

 Recognizing her competitive spirit and dedication to the sport, her adoptive parents, Ron and Nellie, own and operate a gym in Spring, Texas called World Champions Center (WCC), where Simone trains.